mrfdev/CMI/Resources/FAQ/cmi-user-moderation.md

 ## /rules and /motd

-It is important to properly inform the community of your existing set of rules, even if it's a quick summery that links to the full set on a website, discord server, etc. For example, I recommend to have a central place where rules can be summerized, and have some examples there.
+It is important to properly inform the community of your existing set of rules, even if it's a quick summary that links to the full set on a website, discord server, etc. For example, I recommend having a central place where rules can be summarized, and having some examples there.
 But have the most important top 10 rules listed in a /rules command, and present them as soon as someone joins the server.
-This way they're informed prior to playing, and in a ban-appeal you can mention this.
+This way they're informed before playing, and in a ban appeal you can mention this.

 You can use CMI to create your own welcome message (message of the day) and your own rules command using the custom-text feature of CMI.
 I've made an FAQ article for both of these to help you get started, you can find them here: